DataScienceProjectUni/PredictStockusingRedditandTwitter/README.md

   - use stock ticker and stock name

 #### Step 3.1
-- create hourly datasets for each of the 5 stocks
+- create datasets for each of the 5 stocks

 #### Step 3.2
-- get hourly financial data and classify if the stock goes up or down during a given hour
+- get daily financial data and classify if the stock goes up or down during a given day

 ### Step 4
 - Perform sentiment analysis on each dataset (NLP)